Nimo

 Convert percentages to masses by multiplying the sample mass by the percentage (as a decimal).

-Re-check atom counts in the formula to avoid systematic calculation errors.
+Verify atom counts in the formula to avoid systematic calculation errors.

-Report percentages that sum approximately to 100%; small deviations indicate rounding.
+Report percentages that sum to approximately 100%; small deviations indicate rounding.

 Built with v0